← Return to search results

 Just last week, Benjamin Rossi gestured at several potential futures for the current political compromise neither side finds tolerable.
 Pro-life advocates motivated by Body Count Reasoning (explained here by Dustin Crummett) are unlikely to be satisfied with half-measures.
 Meanwhile, pro-choice proponents decry the unequal burdens arbitrarily foisted upon residents of different states concerning a basic good: health.
 (Jim Harbaugh can encourage his players to encourage their partners to go ahead with an unplanned pregnancy and offer to adopt all those children all he wants, but the fact remains that pregnancy is not without risk and the decision to go forward is not simply about whether one has “the means or the wherewithal.”)

-Unfortunately, whichever way the Dobbs fallout is eventually resolved is likely irrelevant to the larger problem.
+Unfortunately, whichever way the Dobbs fallout eventually resolves is likely irrelevant to the larger problem.
 Unless and until we begin to conceive of our legislative and judicial history as a shared project of public justification, there will be no restoring public faith.
 Without courts committed to something like Dworkin’s idea of integrity, even term limits cannot save us.

 Nasty, Brutish and Short with Scott Hershovitz